DaveSimoes/chatgpt-react-node-clone/README.md

--Instalar a biblioteca React no seu terminal na pasta Web conforme a linha abaixo:
+-Install the React library in your terminal in the Web folder according to the line below:
 ![npx create](https://github.com/DaveSimoes/chatgpt-react-node-clone/assets/109705197/5b15a35a-fbe7-46cf-81a9-5a64926cd855)